Lower Blepharoplasty in Newport Beach and Beverly Hills

 How long does lower blepharoplasty with Dr. Batniji take?

 Lower eyelid surgery takes approximately one to two hours to perform.
+The procedure almost never requires an overnight hospital stay and is done on an outpatient basis.

 Is blepharoplasty done with general anesthesia?